 Denominator Description YES NO In the Clinical Performance Measures, the denominator is all patients to whom the measure applies (e.g., patients in a specified age range, regardless of whether they received a specified service).
 In the Financial Performance Measures, the denominator field must be specific to the organizational measure.
-This field can be edited for any previously self-defined performance measure.
-All edits require in the Comments field.
-Baseline Year Measure Type Numerator Denominator YES YES YES NO NO NO justification in the Comments field.
-This field contains subfields that provide information regarding the initial threshold used to measure progress over the course of the project period.
-The Baseline Year subfield identifies the initial data reference point.
-The Measure Type subfield provides the unit of measure (e.g., percentage, ratio).
-The Numerator and Denominator subfields specify patient or organizational characteristics (see rows above).
+This field can be edited for any previously self- defined performance measure.
+All edits require justification in the Comments field.
+Baseline Data This field contains subfields that provide information regarding the initial threshold used to measure progress over the course of the project period.
 Competing continuation applicants: These fields will be editable for the new Oral Health performance measure, since no UDS data is available.
 Otherwise, data is not editable for the required performance measures.
 To report more current data, include information in the Comments field.
 For previously-self defined performance measures, pre-populated information can be edited; justification is required in the Comments field.
+Baseline Year YES NO The Baseline Year subfield identifies the initial data reference point.
+Measure Type YES NO The Measure Type subfield provides the unit of measure (e.g., percentage, ratio).
+Numerator YES NO The Numerator and Denominator subfields specify patient or organizational characteristics (see rows above).
+Denominator YES NO The Numerator and Denominator subfields specify patient or organizational characteristics (see rows above).
 Progress Field NO YES Competing continuation applicants MUST use this field to provide information regarding progress since the application that initiated the budget period.
 This field is not applicable for new and competing supplement applicants.
 Limit to 1,500 characters.
 Projected Data NO YES This field provides the goal to be met by December 31, 2017.

 Data Source and Methodology NO YES This field provides information about the data sources used to develop the performance measures.
 Applicants are required to identify a data source and discuss the methodology used to collect and analyze data.
 Data must be valid, reliable, and derived from established information management systems.
 Limit to 500 characters.
 For Clinical Performance Measures, applicants must select the data source-EHR, Chart Audit, or Other (please specify)-before describing the methodology.
 Key Factors and Major Planned Actions This field contains subfields that provide information regarding the factors that must be minimized or maximized to ensure goal achievement.
 Key Factor Type NO YES The Key Factor Type subfield requires applicants to select Contributing and/or Restricting factor categories.
-Applicants must specify at least one key Key Factor Description NO YES factor of each type.
-Major Planned Action Description NO YES The Key Factor Description subfield provides a description of the factors predicted to contribute to and/or restrict progress toward stated goals.
-Description The Major Planned Action Description subfield provides a description of the major actions planned for addressing key factors.
-Applicants must use this subfield to provide planned overarching action steps and strategies for achieving each performance measure.
+Applicants must specify at least one key factor of each type.
+Key Factor Description NO YES The Key Factor Description subfield provides a description of the factors predicted to contribute to and/or restrict progress toward stated goals.
+Major Planned Action Description NO YES The Major Planned Action Description subfield provides a description of the major actions planned for addressing key factors.
+Applicants must use this subfield to provide planned overarching action step and strategies for achieving each performance measure.
 Limit to 1,500 characters.
 Comments NO YES Provide justifications required from changes made to other form fields as well as any additional information desired.
 Information exceeding the character limit should be placed in the EVALUATIVE MEASURES section of the Project Narrative.
 Limit to 1,500 characters.